legendsayantan/ShizuTools/README.md

 - [x] **MixedAudio** - Allows multiple media apps to play at the same time. *May cause some apps to crash.*
 - [x] **ADB Shell** - Execute other raw ADB commands.

-Feel free to suggest new features or contribute to the project.
+#### This app is still on development phase, and not everything is always reliable.
+Feel free to suggest new features, report bugs or contribute to the project.

 ### Installation
 Download the latest apk from [here](https://github.com/legendsayantan/ShizuTools/blob/master/app/release/app-release.apk).